LuanaAMS/C_tic_tac_toe/README.md

 ## Requirements:

 - IDE that supports C programs such as "Clion", "Eclipse", "NetBeans", "Código Lite" or "Visual Studio Code" with its extensions
-- Libraries "Windows.h" and "unistd.h"
+- Libraries "Windows.h", "stdbool.h" and "unistd.h"

 ## How to play: